 Officers wear cameras on their chests.
 They usually turn them on and off throughout the day when interacting with regular people.
-The technology has been lauded as equipment that could strengthen police transparency and community trust, and hold officers accountable.
+The technology has been lauded as equipment that could strengthen police transparency and hold officers accountable.
 Yet, even as the use of body cameras increases, the footage captured by these devices rarely sees the light of day.

 Studies Unclear as to Whether Body Cams Reduce Use of Force